in

 Role in Reducing Oxidative Stress

-For example, ascorbic acid from citrus fruits and tocopherols found in almonds can lower serum levels of oxidative stress markers, protecting against diseases like cancer and heart disease.
-A diet high in these antioxidant-rich foods promotes better lung function and reduces lipid peroxidation, a process that can lead to cell damage.
+For example, ascorbic acid in citrus fruits and tocopherols in almonds can lower oxidative stress markers.
+This protects us from diseases like cancer and heart disease.
+A diet rich in these foods also improves lung function and reduces cell damage.

 Support for Immune Function

-For example, ascorbic acid found in fruits and tocopherols in nuts help boost immunity and protect lung function.
-Incorporating a variety of fruits and vegetables, especially those rich in carotenoids like lycopene from tomatoes, can significantly improve antioxidant activity.
+They strengthen our body’s defense against diseases like cancer and heart disease.
+Ascorbic acid in fruits and tocopherols in nuts boost immunity and protect lung function.
+Eating a variety of fruits and vegetables, like those rich in carotenoids, can improve antioxidant activity.

 Benefits of Antioxidants in Disease Prevention